Feedback

 Mutexes

-In this exercise, we will create an application with two threads running and accessing the same code section.
-The logic looks perfect, but when two different threads try to access the code section simultaneously, unexpected things happen.
+In this exercise, we will create an application with two threads running and accessing the same code section of code.
+The logic looks perfect when only one thread is accessing the critical section, but when two different threads try to access the code section simultaneously, unexpected things happen(Race condition).
 We will see how a mutex can be utilized to synchronize these two threads.

 Exercise steps